schehaibi/schehaibi/README.md

 - 👋 Hi, I’m sahbi chehaibi
-- 👀 I’m interested in web development
+- 👀 I’m interested in mobile and web development
-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me :sahbi.ch.dev@gmail.com

 <!---